mn-mde-edfi/MDE-EdFi-Documentation/2023-24 MDE Ed-Fi Documentation/ssa_construction_for_multiple_ee.md

 Please note that MDE will only use the begin and end date elements on the SEEPA records to "translate" the data into appropriate MDE-required data systems, such as MARSS; the only true requirement for the SSA is to associate the student with a school, in the grade that reflects their enrollment within that school. **(KEEP THIS PARAGRAPH?
 Is it accurate?
 Is it necessary?)**

+## Questions this Guidance Needs to Answer
+1. If an SSA applies to more than one SEEPA, how should the begin and end dates be constructed?
+2. How should membership elements be treated in that SSA?
+Should it combine information or be left blank/zero?
+3. How should other elements of the SSA be constructed, such as the following?
+- entryTypeDescriptor / LastLocationOfAttendance
+- ExitWithdrawTypeDescriptor
+- mn.StateAidCategoryDescriptor
+- mn.SpecialPupilIndicator
+- mn.SpecialEducationEvaluationStatusDescriptor
+- mn.transLocalEducationAgencyReference
+- mn.ResidentLocalEducationAgencyReference
+- mn.HomeboundServiceIndicator

 ## Guidelines
 When constructing an SSA that relates to multiple SEEPAs, the following guidelines hold:
 1. The **earliest begin date** from the *combined* SEEPA records should be used as the begin date for the SSA.